KrailOrg/krail/docs/tutorial-uac.md

 #Control Access Through Code

 At the moment the "system option" button on "My News" can result in a "You do not have permission" message.
-Let's prevent that by not showing the button unless the user has permission.
+It does not make much sense to make the button available to a user who is not allowed to use it, so let's hide the button unless the user has permission.

-- to get access to the current Shiro ```Subject```, we inject a ```SubjectProvider```

 <div class="admonition note">
 <p class="first admonition-title">Note</p>